muratkeremozcan/books/contract-testing/notes.md

 1) **Generate the OpeAPI spec at the provider**

-   Automate this step using tools like `zod-to-openapi` or `swagger-jsdoc`.
+   Automate this step using tools like `zod-to-openapi`,  `swagger-jsdoc`,  [generating OpenAPI documentation directly from TypeScript types, or generating the OpenAPI spec from e2e tests (using Optic)](https://dev.to/muratkeremozcan/automating-api-documentation-a-journey-from-typescript-to-openapi-and-schema-governence-with-optic-ge4).
 Manual spec writing is the last resort..

 2) **Ensure that the spec matches the real API**